UPDATES! Stock Option Terms: What You Can Expect

 Despite volatile equity markets and the move to performance shares for executive compensation, options are still among the best tools that employers have to attract and keep employees and executives.
 Whether stock options are a reward, an incentive, or both, they align the interests of workers and shareholders.

-In 2018, my company (Ayco) informally surveyed the stock option plans of the 350 large US companies for which we provide financial counseling, updating our survey of 2016 (we have conducted similar surveys about every two years since 1997).
+My former company (Ayco) conducts regular surveys of stock plans at the large US companies for which it provides financial counseling.
 The results give a sense of what you may or may not see in your stock option grant.

 Use Of Stock Options Has Decreased

-Since the start of mandatory expensing of stock option grants under FAS 123(R) (now called ASC Topic 718), some companies have changed their stock option grants and begun to use more restricted stock, restricted stock units (RSUs), and performance shares.
-Very few companies still make option grants broadly to employees.
+Since the start of mandatory expensing of stock option grants, many companies have begun to use more restricted stock, restricted stock units (RSUs), and performance shares instead of stock options.
+Few companies still make option grants broadly to employees.

-Just under half of Ayco's survey group still uses stock options or stock appreciation rights, but this figure has dropped from about 75% in 2008.
+Just under half of Ayco's survey group in 2019 still uses stock options or stock appreciation rights, but this figure has dropped from about 75% in 2008.
 Almost 10% of the responding companies have stopped using stock options altogether since 2015.
-The overall percentage of companies that do not grant stock options has jumped from 24% in 2008 to 51% in 2018.
+The overall percentage of companies that do not grant stock options has jumped from 25% in 2008 to 52% in 2019.
 Meanwhile, at companies that still do grant stock options, the options are becoming an ever smaller portion of total long-term incentive (LTI) compensation.
-At most of the option-granting companies in the 2015–2016 survey, options make up less than 50% of LTI awards.
+At most of the option-granting companies in the 2018–2019 survey, options make up less than 50% of LTI awards.

 Term Of Option